 The information below walks students through the process of finalizing the degree program requirements and graduation preparations.

-Graduates must have their dissertations submitted by April 25, 2014 in order to be hooded in the May 1, 2014 hooding ceremony.
-August 2013 and January 2014 graduates will be invited to participate in the May 2014 ceremony.
-August 2014 and January 2015 graduates will be invited to participate in the May 2015 ceremony.
+Graduates must have their dissertations submitted by April 22, 2016 in order to be hooded and receive their diplomas at the Thursday, May 5, 2016 PhD Hooding and Commencement Ceremony.
+August 2015 and January 2016 graduates will also be invited to participate in the Thursday, May 5, 2016 PhD Hooding and Commencement Ceremony.

 Students must initiate the commencement process by applying to graduate via their myNEU account.
 This will place their name on the commencement list and start the commencement process.
 Students should apply even if there is a chance that all of their requirements will not be completed in time to graduate on a specific commencement date.